Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 > If the application has defined the account provider information and implements the [appcontrol for the account provider](#appcontrol), the account provider is automatically registered when the application is installed.

 <a name="appcontrol"></a>
-## Account Application Control
+## Account application control

 The account application control, which allows the user to add and configure accounts, must be implemented in all applications that define an account provider.
-You are not required to define the application control information in the **Application Control** tab of the manifest editor to add the application on the Account screen.
+You are not required to define the application control information in the **Application Control** tab of the manifest editor to add the application on the **Account** screen.

 This application control supports the `http://tizen.org/appcontrol/operation/account/add` and `http://tizen.org/appcontrol/operation/account/configure` operations.

 <a name="signin"></a>
-### ACCOUNT OPERATION SIGNIN Operation
+### ACCOUNT OPERATION SIGNIN operation

 The `http://tizen.org/appcontrol/operation/account/add` operation enables the user to add a new account for a specific account provider.